-Several large-scale projects receive multi-year support from the Humanities Council.
+Several large-scale research and teaching collaborations receive multi-year support from the Humanities Council.
 Proposals are now being accepted only for “exploratory grants” (see below).

 Exploratory Grants in Collaborative Humanities